Part 3: Access Reports and Graphs

 Editing Castle Rock Teleport's properties

 Castle_Rock_Teleport () appears to be floating.
-STK is still referencing the altitude of Castle_Rock_Teleport () based on terrain data.
+The STK application is still referencing the Facility object's altitude based on the WGS84 altitude from the Standard Object Database.
+Change its altitude by updating its properties on the Position page.

 2. Select the Basic - Position page when the Properties Browser opens.

-3. Select the Use terrain data check box.
+3. Select the Use terrain data check box in the Position panel.

 4. Click Applyto accept your changes and to keep the Properties Browser open.